amatlack/amatlack.github.io/_posts/2024-10-03-async-comms-maturity-model.md

 ---
 layout: post
 title: "Rethinking async communications: A maturity model for remote teams"
 description: "Remote work isn't just about where you work, but how you work.
-These async communications principles and accompanying maturity model can help your team become more focused, efficient, and fulfilled."
+These async communications principles and accompanying maturity model can help you and your team become more focused, efficient, and fulfilled."
 image: /images/async-comms.png
 categories: [Internal communications, Culture]
 ---